omphilejmatsobe/omphilejmatsobe/README.md

 💻 I make cool softwares and games for an awesome digital experience.

-🔗 You can check out my twitter at www.twitter.com/omphilejmatsobe.
+🔗 You can check me on twitter @ www.twitter.com/omphilejmatsobe.
 </div>
 <div align="center">
   <a href="mailto:omphilejmatsobe@gmail.com" target="_blank">